Han00127/Protein-Representation-Learning-Reproduce/README.md

 # Geometric-Structure-based-Protein-Representation-Learning

-This is for 2nd coding test for kakao brain.
+This is the unofficial code of the arxiv paper <i>Protein Representation Learning by Geometric Structure Pretraining <\i>